What is happening in occupied East Jerusalem’s Sheikh Jarrah?

 According to Toufakji, the Israeli policies of arrests, demolishment of structures, land confiscation and forced displacement are all in accordance with the Israeli government’s “demographic balance” in Jerusalem at a 70-30, limiting the Palestinian population in the city to 30 percent or less.

-“This plan has been in place since 1973, when then prime minister Golda Meir gave the greenlight to the Gavni Committee to achieve this ratio,” he said.
+“This plan has been in place since 1973, when then prime minister Golda Meir gave the green light to the Gavni Committee to achieve this ratio,” he said.

 “And in 1990, Ariel Sharon – who was the minister of housing construction at the time – set in motion the plans to build settlement blocs right in the middle of Palestinian neighbourhoods in Jerusalem, in order to encircle, fragment and disperse the Palestinian residents.”

-Odeh said all of these policies are in line with Israel’s so-called “Greater Jerusalem” plan, which aims to cut off the surrounding Palestinian neighbourhoods of occupied East Jerusalem from the city by way of the separation barrier and annexing surrounding Jewish settlements.
+Odeh said all of these policies are in line with Israel’s so-called “Greater Jerusalem” plan, which aims to cut off the surrounding Palestinian neighbourhoods of East Jerusalem from the city by way of the separation barrier and annexing surrounding Jewish settlements.

 “As a result, some 140,000 Palestinian Jerusalemites live outside the separation barrier, and cannot access the city,” he said.